November 2, 2022

 Beyond the cost (or lack thereof), there are several key benefits to using a free retail store layout design tool that make the planning process faster and easier for store operators.
 These include:

 When designing your retail layout, it’s important to think about the ways customers might use smartphones to navigate the store, find out about the hottest deals, and learn more about available products.
 As the adoption of augmented reality grows within the retail space, your shoppers will come to expect it.
 Download A Guide to the New Digital Infrastructure for Malls & Retail Properties today, and discover how to leverage this exciting new technology to gather consumer analytics, generate additional revenue, and more.

-If you’re looking for a one-stop solution for designing the optimal retail store layout, look no further than Smartdraw.
+If you’re looking for retail design software to act as a one-stop solution for designing the optimal retail store layout, look no further than Smartdraw.
 It provides everything planners need in a single, easy-to-use online platform, including templates for quick layout ideas, all kinds of symbols for doors, rooms, and aisles, and color-coding options for demarcating each section of your store.
 Simply drag and drop objects onto a snappable grid layout, and you can have a layout setup in minutes.